rstgroup/json-api-php/README.md

 ```

 ## Embedding related resources data
-As mentioned in previous section, adding relation to resource causes the appearance of new `links` field in every entity on list.
-But, If You want to have embeded data of related resource in response representation You should fill up entity object with proper values, and turn on attaching `linked` objects to representation, cause it is disabled by default.
+As mentioned in the previous section, adding relation to a resource causes the `links` field to appear in every entity.
+However, if you want data on related resource to be embedded in response representation, you should fill entity object up with proper values, and turn on attaching `linked` objects to representation, because it's disabled by default.

-In our case filling up is already done as we've set all properties earlier via constructor:
+In our case filling up is already done as we've set all the properties earlier via constructor:
 ```php
 $author1 = new Author(10, 'John', 'Doe');
 ...
 $post1 = new Post(1, 'first post');
 $post2 = new Post(2, 'second awesome post');
 ```
-So only one thing left to do:
+So there's only one thing left to do:

 ```php
 $writer->setAttachLinked(true);
 ```

-And, as we can see, the top-level `linked` field contains entities with data of resources related with author resource:
+As we can see, the top-level `linked` field contains entities with data on resources related to the author resource:
 ```json
 {"authors": [
     {